Jury Finds Pollock Prisoner Guilty Of Drug Possession

 Anderson pleaded guilty July 15, 2013 to one count of providing contraband to a prisoner.
 She faces up to five years in prison, a $250,000 fine, and three years of supervised release.
 Sentencing is set for Oct.
 28, 2013.

 Carlton faces five years in prison, a $250,000 fine, and three years of supervised release for possession of drugs in a federal prison.
 Sentencing is set for Oct.
 30, 2013.

-The Federal Bureau of Investigations conducted the investigation.
+The FBI conducted the investigation.
 Special Assistant U.S. Attorney Robert J. France and Assistant U.S. Attorney Seth D. Reeg are prosecuting the case.